oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 * Limiting authorization grants to a single use to prevent repeated replay.
 * Requiring client authentication to ensure the client presenting the grant is known to the authorization server in trust domain B.

-Authorization servers in trust domain B MAY enforce these mitigations.
+Authorization servers in trust domain B can enforce these mitigations.

 Implementations and profiles of this specification MAY define additional mitigations tailored to specific use cases and operational contexts.